Ransomware Recovery Guide for MSPs

-- Evolving cybersecurity threats, vulnerabilities, phishing scams, and other tactics that may require employee training, additional layers of security, or changes to response and recovery.
+- Evolving cybersecurity threats, vulnerabilities, phishing scams, and other tactics can require employee training, additional layers of security, or changes to response and recovery.

 - Changes in cyber liability insurance carriers, policies, and required procedures are necessary for claims payment.

-- New breach notification requirements, state laws, and other regulatory oversight impacting the who, what, when, where, and how of communicating data loss incidents.
+- New breach notification requirements, state laws, and other regulatory oversight that impact the who, what, when, where, and how of communicating data loss incidents.

 - Revisions based on the outcomes of previous drills, lessons learned, and opportunities for improvement.

 Are You Preparing for Ransomware?

 Hopefully, this post has provided the outline and resources necessary to move forward with an all-inclusive ransomware recovery guide that includes a best-in-class BCDR solution, cyber liability insurance, an IR plan, DR plan, DR testing, and quarterly review.
 As a 100% MSP-only solutions provider, Axcient is here to help, whether you’re a partner or not.

 Keep this important guide handy, and get even more info: